swup/docs/src/docs/announcements/swup-4.md

 All official [themes](/themes/) have been updated to use CSS custom properties.
 That should make it much easier to customize their built-in animations to fit your website.
-For example, for overwriting the transition duration and the offset of the [slide theme](/themes/slide-theme/):
+For example, for overwriting the transition duration and the offset of the [Slide Theme](/themes/slide-theme/):

 ```css
 body {